ForgetTheCat/Dying-Light-Music-mod-WSA-/README.md

 # Dying-Light-Music-mod-WSA-
 A lot of replaced Ambient, Quest and Locations music.
 Hope you'll Enjoy! :]

- One and The Only modification in web that replaces more than 75-80% of music/ambient for your favorite game - Dying Light!
-The main theme is 28 Days Later, but, you will hear some great tracks from another perfect movies!
+ One and The Only modification in web that replaces more than 75-80% of music/ambient in your favorite game - Dying Light!
+The main theme is 28 Days Later, but you'll hear some great tracks from another perfect movies!
  A giant work has been done.
 So, How to make soundtrack for Dying Light is my big big secret.
 It's hard, costs a lot of time, patience and concentration.
 But, if you want, i can do it for you.
 Just ask me about that... :)
 We Are Still Alone Music mod

-It's been a long time since the full WSA mod was announced here for the first time...
-Huh.
-Here is my present for you before my 29'th birthday come.

  More info about sound works:

  - replaced more than 120 different tracks at all (used many cool OSTs from good movies), cutted & reworked with tons of love!
 Remember, that the main target of mod was Brutality and to make deep Horror sence!